The Importance of Charak Samhita in Ayurveda

 Charaka Samhita is one of the oldest, most authoritative and comprehensive works ever written in Ayurveda.
 It is thought of as the original book of reference of holistic Ayurvedic medicine.
 The term ‘charaka’, in Sanskrit, means a wandering religious scholar, student or an ascetic.

 Charaka Samhita is an Ayurvedic encyclopedia, especially on medicine.
 Charaka is written in Sanskrit in poetic style.
 Poetry form was used mainly for the purpose of memorizing easily.
 There is a lot of valuable information spread across this work and these are scattered over a myriads of sutras (verse statements) in the manuscript.
-Well, in those days, this style really helped the aspiring students to easily memorize the sutras.
+In those days, this style really helped the aspiring students to easily memorize the sutras.
 The extant text of Charaka Samhita has eight sections, collectively called astanga sthana with a total of 120 chapters that contain 8400 metrical verses.
 These verses are probably committed to memory by the contemporary medical students learning Ayurveda.

 Charaka Samhita describes the philosophy and logic on which the Ayurvedic medicinal system is based.
 Charaka states that science is largely dependent on an intellectual quality which facilitates it to observe and understand the phenomena that was brought into existence by a number of causes.
 Most part of this extensive work is in a symposium form wherein several groups of Ayurvedic scholars involve in a range of topics for discussion.
 Well, this proves the fact that the science of Ayurveda is an end result of consistent verification, enhancement and authentication by an intellectual and active community of scholars and physicians.